 Top rate kicks in at ANG 130,640

 As of 1 January 2004, the progressive tax rates were replaced by the flat tax rate of 19 percent.

 The highest marginal tax rate is 50 percent kicks in at EUR70,907.
 The tax rate of 50 percent will also be applicable in 2014, afterwards it shall decrease to 41 percent whereby the tax brackets are adjusted every year (due to inflation).

 Top marginal rate kicks in at EUR300,000.20.
-A new complementary surcharge to Personal Income Tax (PIT) rates is applicable for 2012 and 2013 tax years.
-As a consequence, the general PIT tax rates applicable for 2012 and 2013 have been increased.
-The general marginal rate has been established at 52 percent for 2012 and 2013 but it might vary depending on the autonomous community
+The complementary surcharge to Personal Income Tax (PIT) rates applicable for 2012 and 2013 tax years has also been extended for 2014.
+As a consequence, the general PIT tax rates applicable for 2012, 2013 and 2014 have been increased.
+The general marginal rate has been established at 52 percent for 2012, 2013 and 2014 but it might vary depending on the autonomous community.

 Top marginal rate kicks in at LKR3,000,000 (for resident/non resident individuals)